samarthagali/Unix-utilities-/README.md

 ### mcat
 The program mcat is a simple program.
 Generally, it reads a file as specified by the user and prints its contents.
 A typical usage is as follows, in which the user wants to see the contents of main.c, and thus types:

-As shown, mcat reads the file main.c and prints out its contents.
+A mcat reads the file. for example, main.c and prints out its contents.

 This will make a single executable binary called mcat which can be run